What is a Colocation Data Center? Everything You Need to Know

 Cost Structure of Colocation Data Centers

-Normally, colocation data centers charge by the costing structure of space and power utilization.
-Organizations will pay for physical space taken up by their equipment, such as rack units or cages, and the power required to run their servers.
-These costs can vary depending on the size of space and the amount of electricity required.
+Typically charged as an expense of space and power utilization, colocation data centers can be categorized under this model.
+An organization will pay for physical space occupied by their equipment, which could be rack units or cages, and the power needed to operate their servers.
+These costs depend with the size of space and amount of electricity needed.

-Aside from space and power, there are other services that are usually added on.
-These can also include bandwidth charges for data throughput, managed services like monitoring and maintenance, and backup solutions.
-All these little things add up, so businesses need to take a close look at what’s included and what’s not.
+Apart from space and power, additional other services are included as extras and add to the overall expenses.
+In addition to these, there are also bandwidth charges for data throughput, managed services like monitoring and maintenance, and backup solutions.
+All these little things add up.
+So, businesses need to be very careful to what’s included and what’s not.

-Compared to other models of IT infrastructure, such as on-premises data centers or cloud storage VPS services, colocation can be cost-effective.
-On-premises setups are extremely capital-intensive to establish and maintain, while cloud services have costs that can vary depending on usage.
-Colocation strikes a middle ground by reducing upfront investments and providing predictable operational costs, yet still offering businesses control over their hardware.
+Relative to other models of IT infrastructure like on-premises data centers or cloud storage VPS services, colocation tends to be economical.
+On-premises systems entail high capital investments to establish and maintain, while cloud systems have costs that are variable based on usage.
+Colocation offers a compromise by minimizing upfront investments and providing predictable operational costs, and still offering control over the hardware.

 How to Transition to a Colocation Data Center